GoogleCloudPlatform/anthos-config-management-samples/fleet-tenancy/README.md

-# Configure Fleet Tenancy Resources with Config Sync
+# Manage Resources of Teams and Fleet Namespaces with Config Sync

 [Fleet team management] provides a way to configure Namespaces and RBAC resources at the scope level.
 [Config Sync] extends this capability, allowing for the configuration of additional namespace-scoped resources at the scope level.

-Here is an example of a Fleet with two scopes: `backend` and `frontend`.
+Here is an example of a Fleet with two team scopes: `backend` and `frontend`.

 The `backend` scope includes two memberships: `us-east-cluster` and `us-west-cluster`, while the `frontend` scope includes three memberships: